HolyBayes/pytorch_ard/README.md

 | MSE (test)     | <span style="color:red"><b>22.580</b></span>   | 16.229      | 20.950          | <span style="color:green"><b>8.416</b></span>          | 25.695       | 30.231     |
 | Compression, % | <span style="color:red"><b>0</b></span>        | 0.38        | <span style="color:green"><b>52.95</b></span>           | <span style="color:green"><b>64.19</b></span>          | <span style="color:green"><b>97.29</b></span>        | <span style="color:green"><b>99.29</b></span>      |

-You can see on the table above that variating regularization factor any degree of compression can be achieved (for example, ~99.29% of connections will be dropped if reg_factor=1 will be used).
-Moreover, you can see that training with LinearARD layers with some regularization parameters (like reg=0.001 in the table above) not only significantly reduces number of model parameters (>64% of parameters will be dropped after training), but also significantly increases quality on test, reducing overfitting.
+You can see on the table above that variating regularization factor any degree of compression can be achieved (for example, ~99.29% of connections can be dropped if reg_factor=1 will be used).
+Moreover, you can see that training with LinearARD layers with some regularization parameters (like reg=0.001 in the table above) not only significantly reduces number of model parameters (>64% of parameters can be dropped after training), but also significantly increases quality on test, reducing overfitting.

 ## TODO
-- [X] Linear layer implementation
+- [X] LinearARD layer implementation
-- [ ] Conv layers implementation
+- [ ] Conv2DARD layer implementation

 ## Authors